VishnuSharma11D00/DevOps-CICD/java-maven-sonar-argocd-helm-k8s/README.md

 ## Repo description:
-- Jenkins-DinD :
+- Jenkins-DinD:
-        - docker-compose.yaml and Dockerfile for Jenkins codes
+  1. docker-compose.yaml and Dockerfile for Jenkins codes
 - spring-boot-app :
-        - Sample App code
+  1. Sample App code
-        - Dockerfile
+  2. Dockerfile
-        - JenkinsFile - Groovy code for jenkins pipeline
+  3. JenkinsFile - Groovy code for jenkins pipeline
-        - pom.xml
+  4. pom.xml
 - spring-boot-app-manifests :
-        - Deployment and service yaml fie for kubernetes.
+  1. Deployment and service yaml fie for kubernetes.
 This can also be in a different repo.

 ## Customization: